-I have to take special attention to the storage space allocation of the main hard drive in my new computer.
-The Solid State Drive has a size of 80 Gigabytes, which fills up quickly, especially without proper disk management.
+I have to take special attention to the storage space allocation of the main hard drive of my new computer.
+The Solid State Drive has a size of only 80 Gigabytes, and it fills up quickly, especially without proper disk management.

-Installing a single game or large application on the drive could be enough to fill it to the brim, which would result in performance drops all over the board, as hard drives react with performance drops if they are (almost) filled completely with data.
+Installing a single game or large application on the drive can be enough to fill it to the brim.
+This would result in performance drops all over the board, as hard drives react with performance drops if they are (almost) filled completely with data.

 TreeSize Free is a freeware program for Windows that displays the space allocation of a drive or a selected folder.
 The calculations are fast, and the sizes and folder names are displayed in a tree style listing after the scan.

 Each folder is shown with its icon, the space allocation of all files it contains and its name.
-Folders can be expanded if they have subfolders, to analyse the disk space usage of each subfolder.
-This does not require a new scan.
+Folders can be expanded if they have subfolders, to analyze the disk space usage of each subfolder.
+This does not require a new scan and is very intuitive.

 At each root level, the files are listed.
 A right-click opens the standard Windows Explorer menu with options to delete or copy files, a left-click will execute the selected file right away.